kamtoeddy/ivo/README.md

 # Foreword

-Clean-schema's purpose is to help you define and validate your data at creation and during updates.
-Hence, clean-schema gives you the flexibility of using the database of your choice.
+Clean-schema's purpose is to help you ensure that the data going to your database is always consistent.
+It provides an interface for you to clearly define the behaviour of your entities at creation and during updates together with the flexibility of using the database of your choice.

-> N.B: Do not forget to handle errors that might be thrown by the create and update methods.
-[See the structure of the error](./docs/api-error.md#structure-of-apierror).
+> N.B: Do not forget to handle errors that might be thrown by the create, clone and update methods.
+[See the structure of the error](./docs/v1.4.6/api-error.md#structure-of-apierror).

 # Installation